hazelweakly/hazelweakly.me/src/blog/you-have-one-voice.md

 Well, clearly not.
 But, that brings to mind for me: why exactly do we care so much?
 What's the point?

-However, I realized there's actually a more important point here, lying underneath the surface.
+However, I realised there's actually a more important point here, lying underneath the surface.
 We're human, which means that we all have one voice, one life, and one source of energy.
 So, why do we spend time tearing others down when we can build them up?